joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/europe/100000007374383/johnson-trump-coronavirus.html?searchResultPosition=2

 **The Watchable Parts of Thursday’s Broncos-Jets Game**\
-`A sloppy game between fairly woeful teams had a few moments of pure beauty.
+`A sloppy contest between fairly woeful teams had a few moments of pure beauty.
 We focused on those and left out the rest.`\
 https://nytimes.com/2020/10/02/sports/football/jets-broncos-highlights.html?searchResultPosition=3

 **Fungus May Be Fall’s Hottest Fashion Trend**\